 Why do insurance companies bother with this time and energy-wasting back-and-forth?

-The Insurance Company’s Endgame
+The Insurance Company’s Real Agenda

 Few people regularly negotiate in our personal or professional lives.
 We can be susceptible to anchoring, and that helps the insurance company.